 This story is about Longreach in its early days and one of its pioneer families.
-It is inspired by six illustrated postcards of Longreach I found in my late mother Evelyn’s collection of photographs and memorabilia.
-The postcards reveal key features of this small Central Western Queensland town in the late 1800s and early 1900s and introduce us to four members of the Searles family of Longreach.
+It was inspired by six illustrated postcards of Longreach I found in my late mother Evelyn’s collection of photographs and memorabilia.
+The postcards reveal key aspects of this small Central Western Queensland town in the late 1800s and early 1900s and introduce us to four members of the Searles family of Longreach.

 All six postcards are examples of “divided backs”.
 The illustration is large and fills one side of the postcard; the other side (the back) is divided, to allow for a message and the recipient’s address.
 Divided back postcards were adopted in Australia in January 1905 and, over the next couple of decades, postcards (including ones displaying real photographs) were a popular means of communication.
 My mother’s collection contains commercially-produced postcards depicting places (such as Longreach) and postcards produced from studio portraits and candid photographs of family members.
 I have written previously about my mother Evelyn, her early years, and her collection of photographs and memorabilia: My mother, a young woman.